lavedi/IJFBot/README.md

 ### Location data

 Info for the `/locate` command are in the bot.js file, coded in JSON.
 I suggest to move this info in a separate file in `/db` folder.

+### Restaurants

+Info for the `/food` command are in the `/db/restaurants.json` file.
+*Please note that the `/food` command was not disclosed in the current version of the bot and not tested*

 ## Contacts and help